 “First, I believe, the owners were Italian, and then Romanian, and then Yugoslavian,” said Admir.

-Just then, Admir’s father yelled something from a back room that was not quite audible over the roar of the meat grinder.
+Just then, Admir’s father yelled something inaudible over the roar of the meat grinder.

 Admir paused and cocked his head: “Ah, ok, sorry.
 It was German, Italian, Romanian and then us, Yugoslavian.”

-Admir’s father arrived in New York from what is now Montenegro in 1989 and learned butchery working for an Italian shop in Staten Island.
-He got married and went into business with his father-in-law, a butcher himself, with a business in Flushing.
-Together, they opened Melinda’s, naming it after Admir’s older sister.
-Admir grew up shuttling back and forth between Staten Island and residential corners of Ridgewood, working at both his father’s business and his uncle’s shop on the other side of the Verrazzano-Narrows Bridge.
+Admir’s father arrived in New York from Montenegro in 1989, and learned butchery working at an Italian-owned shop in Staten Island.
+He got married and opened Melinda’s with his father-in-law.
+Admir grew up shuttling back and forth between Ridgewood and Staten Island, where his uncle owned his own butcher shop shop.

-Islam exists in the Balkans because the Turkish Ottomans had deposited it there and it has remained ever since.
-Cevap, according to Admir, arrived in much the same way.
-Presumably, specialties like cevap and sujuk are what help make Melinda’s a hub for the neighborhood’s community of Eastern European expatriates.
+Islam exists in the Balkans because the Turkish Ottomans deposited it there, where it still remains in some areas, most famously Albania.
+Cevap, according to Admir, arrived in much the same way, via the conquering Turks.
+Specialties like cevap and sujuk are what help make Melinda’s a hub for the neighborhood’s community of Eastern European expatriates.

 “The majority are from the Balkans, I would say,” said Admir, when asked about the shop’s customers.
 “Albanian, Montenegro…also Romanians come in a lot.
 And non-Eastern Europeans come in, too!
 They ask for cevap and we asked them how they knew about it.
 They say, ‘from coming to your shop!’”